 Because of its incredible ease of use, I recommend snatching up the Packer Gear STP.
 It's super cheap and easy to learn with.
-An STP (stand-to-pee) device will help you avoid bottom dysphoria at home and help you use the men’s restroom while you're out in public.
+An STP (stand-to-pee) device can help ease bottom dysphoria and also make navigating the bathroom easier.

 Some men’s restrooms don’t have stalls and usually, if they do, they are not even close to being sterile enough to use with peace of mind.
 If you want more tips on how to use an STP Packer, check out our in-depth article with tons of tips.

 7. Support Network - It Truly Takes a Village

 Having a supportive network is huge.
 If you have a support group in your area, it's definitely worth checking out.
 I can't even tell you how awesome and helpful it is to be with other people who are on the same journey as you.

 Even if there aren't any in-person support groups in your area, thanks to the internet, you are never that far from support.
 I recommend joining a few support groups on Facebook.
 They can be great places to connect with other guys going through similar things.

 If you're having a particularly hard time, you can also check out T Buddy.
 Run by Trans Men, Trans Masc and Non-Binary volunteers, at T Buddy you can schedule a chat with another human who understands how hard transitioning can be at times.

 If you choose the path of hormone replacement therapy, you are inevitably signing up for a second round of puberty.
 And yes… that includes the acne.
 I’ve heard lots of success stories of guys who say that taking this vitamin really helped their constant breakouts and oily skin.
 It's definitely worth a look if that’s something you're struggling with.